wonsunahn/CS1632_CoffeeMakerManual/README.md

    The program coffeemaker.jar is installed in the current directory.
    The file rooms.config is installed in the current directory.
    The game has been launched using the commandline: "java -jar coffeemaker.jar".
-   The player has gathered coffee, cream, and sugar through the steps:
      ...

    EXECUTION STEPS:
      1. Type "L [Enter]" at prompt
      2. Type "N [Enter]" at prompt
      ... all the steps required to collect all items ...
-     1. Type "D [Enter]" at prompt
+     10. Type "D [Enter]" at prompt
    ```

-   As a side note, note the rooms.config file in the preconditions.
-By
+   Note the rooms.config file in the preconditions.
+By including that file
-including that file as part of the precondition, you can perform testing based
+as part of the precondition, you can perform testing based on that
-on that particular room layout.
-In practice, you should generate several
-configuration files such as rooms2.config, rooms3.config, etc., and test the
-system under different room layouts, but we won't go that far.
+particular room layout.
+Please consider the rooms.config file as part of
+the system-under-test (SUT).
+It is part of the system just as
+coffeemaker.jar is part of the system.
+That means you would not modify
+rooms.config for testing purposes, just like you would not modify
+coffeemaker.jar.

 ## Report Defects